 Adoption is a formal process organised by adoption agencies and local authorities, and made legal by the courts.
 Once an adoption is made legal, the decision is final and can’t be changed.

-For more information on adoption in Sefton please follow the link here
+For more information on adoption in Merseyside please follow the link here

 Termination of Pregnancy (Abortion)